benjdj6/timecrunch/README.md

 * Add arrows next to recipe column heads to indicate sorting state

-* Force all ingredients to be same unit type (imperial or metric)
+* Force all ingredients to be same unit type (imperial or metric) with exception of non-standard (pinch, dash, etc)

 * Allow users to convert recipes to their units of choice